JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 In order to support a potentially nullable type, the Objective-C header needs to define `myVal` with a nullable return value.

-To mitigate this, when defining your generic classes, if the generic type should *never* be null, provide a non-null type constraint:
+To mitigate this, when defining your generic classes, if the generic type should *never* be null, provide a non-nullable type constraint:

 ```kotlin